coderaiser/putout/packages/plugin-webpack/README.md

 ## convert-query-loader-to-use

-Fixes webpack comilation error: `Compiling RuleSet failed: Query arguments on 'loader' has been removed in favor of the 'options' property`.
+Fixes webpack compilation error: `Compiling RuleSet failed: Query arguments on 'loader' has been removed in favor of the 'options' property`.

 ### ❌ Example of incorrect code